Skip to Content

 My family stuffing recipe is easy and so comforting at the holidays.
 We cook ours with the turkey and it's delicious!
 Make this easy stuffing recipe for Thanksgiving or Christmas or any other time you feel like stuffing a turkey!
 Make ahead the night before so you'll be ready to go in the morning.

-Servings 8 servings
+Yield: 8 servings

 Ingredients

-• 1 whole loaf of white bread crumbled
+• 1 whole loaf of white bread, crumbled

 • 1/2 stick melted butter